Cruis'n World

-Cruis'n World is the 1996 sequel to the 1994 arcade racer Cruis'n USA.
+Cruis'n World is a 1996 racing game developed by Midway Games and published by Nintendo.
+It is the sequel to the 1994 arcade racer Cruis'n USA.
+A port for the Nintendo 64 developed by Eurocom was released in 1998, and was the best received of the Cruis'n ports.

 Cruis'n World allows players to race on various tracks around the world.
 The game also features more cars than Cruis'n USA.
 This game introduced stunts to the Cruis'n series.
-They served to dodge obstacles, take close curves and so.
-If the stunt makes the vehicle fly in the air, the game gives the player extra seconds of time.
-The game also uses small rocket boosts to speed up.
+They served to dodge obstacles, take close curves, and gain extra seconds of time.

-The game was later released on the Nintendo 64 in 1998, being the best received of the Cruis'n ports.